ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Item.rst

 with other items.

 Margins apply to top, bottom, left, right, and fill anchors.
-The `anchors.margins </sdk/apps/qml/QtQuick/Item#anchors.margins-prop>`__ property can be used to set all of the various margins at once, to the same value.
+The :ref:`anchors.margins <sdk_qtquick_item#anchors.margins-prop>` property can be used to set all of the various margins at once, to the same value.
 It will not override a specific margin that has been previously set; to clear an explicit margin set its value to ``undefined``.
 Note that margins are anchor-specific and are not applied if an item does not use anchors.

 Offsets apply for horizontal center, vertical center, and baseline anchors.

+.. _sdk_qtquick_item_image2                              Text anchored to Image, horizontally-prop:

 +--------------------------------------+--------------------------------------+
 | |image2|                             | Text anchored to Image, horizontally |